mmyd/Insight-DE-Poject/README.md

-# Pacakge Master
+# Library Compass
-A knowledge graph of package dependency
+- A knowledge graph of package dependency
+- Locate the right version library for your project

 ## Motivation
 - If a company plans to investigate or design a software, how the researcher can discover demand or opening for OSS market ?